Carol Tanenbaum, Intuitive Expressions

 Growing up in New York, my work was informed by that City’s extraordinarily rich arts and cultural scene.
 I developed two values as a young person that have stayed with me my whole life: a strong sense of social concern and my love of the arts.

 Following a 25-year career in the public and nonprofit sectors, where I worked as a social worker, youth agency director, fundraiser and organizational consultant, I was able to switch direction to become an arts administrator for California’s state arts council.
 There, I ran the touring, presenting and dance programs.
 When I retired, I once again changed course and began to make art.

-First, I made jewelry exclusively from materials that I bought in the store.
-Then, wanting to make all the elements for my jewelry from scratch, I focused on making ceramic beads, glass flame-work beads and beads from paper.
+First, I made jewelry exclusively from materials that I bought in stores.
+Then, wanting to make all the elements for jewelry from scratch, I focused on creating ceramic beads, glass flame-work beads and beads from paper.

-During my focus on clay, I made three and two-dimensional pieces.
-I made many wall plaques using plant material that I collected near and around Yosemite and impressed it into flat slabs calling them Botanical Impressions
+During my focus in clay, I made three and two-dimensional pieces including many wall plaques using plant material that I collected near around Yosemite to impress into flat slabs.
+I call these Botanical Impressions

 I am entranced by glass.
 I love its luminosity and the way light is reflected by it and transmitted through it.
 Most recently, my training in glass fusing has included classes at Studio One, Stained Glass Garden in Berkeley and Studio One which is part of Oakland’s Parks and Recreation Division.

-As a member of the Artist Conference Network*, my vision has evolved to that of a bird soaring through the air pouring my whole self into the cauldron of possibilities.
+As a member of the Artist Conference Network*, my vision has evolved to become that of a bird soaring through the air pouring my whole self into a vessel of possibilities.